Bayesian Optimization with Formal Safety Guarantees via Online Conformal Prediction: Numerical Results For a Synthetic Benchmark

 In a manner similar to \cite{Felix2016safeopt}, we focus on a synthetic setting with a scalar optimization variable $\mathbf{x}\in\mathbbm{R}$ in which the objective function $f(\mathbf{x})$ is a realization of a GP with zero mean and RBF kernel $\kappa^*(\mathbf{x},\mathbf{x}')$ \eqref{eq: rbf kernel} with bandwidth $h^*=1/1.62$, while the constraint function $q(\mathbf{x})$ is a function in this RKHS $\mathcal{H}_{\kappa^*}$ which has the form \eqref{eq: rkhs for q} with coefficients $\{a_i\}_{i=0}^{10}=[-0.05,-0.1,0.3,-0.3,0.5,0.5,-0.3,0.3,-0.1,-0.05]$ and scalars $\{\mathbf{x}_i\}_{i=1}^{10}=[-9.6,-7.4,-5.5,-3.3,-1.1,1.1,3.3,5.5,\\7.4,9.6]$.
 Accordingly, the constraint function $q(\mathbf{x})$ has RKHS norm $||q||_{\kappa^*}=1.69$ in \eqref{eq: norm bound B}.
 In order to investigate the impact of misspecification of GP (see Sec.~\ref{ssec: rkhs}) on Safe-BO including the proposed \textsf{S{ AFE}-B{ OCP}}, we consider the two cases: (\emph{i}) \emph{well-specified GP} that uses $\kappa^*(\mathbf{x},\mathbf{x}')$ for the GP kernel, i.e., $\kappa(\mathbf{x},\mathbf{x}')=\kappa^*(\mathbf{x},\mathbf{x}')$; (\emph{ii}) \emph{misspecified GP} that uses RBF kernel with smaller bandwidth $h=1/14.58 < h^*$, i.e., $\kappa(\mathbf{x},\mathbf{x}')\neq \kappa^*(\mathbf{x},\mathbf{x}')$, with unknown $||q||_{\kappa}$.

 As discussed throughout the paper, the scaling parameter for the constraint function $q(\mathbf{x})$ in \eqref{eq: q credible interval} is \emph{a priori} determined by \eqref{eq: rkhs beta} for \textsf{S{ AFE}O{ PT}}, and is \emph{adapted} by feedback via $\beta_{t+1}=\varphi(\Delta \alpha_{t+1})$ \eqref{eq: update rule} for the proposed \textsf{S{ AFE}-B{ OCP}}, while we fix the scaling parameter for the objective function $f(\mathbf{x})$ in \eqref{eq: f credible interval} to $3$ since it does not affect the safety guarantee for both \textsf{S{ AFE}O{ PT}} (see \cite[Theorem 6]{srinivas2012tit}) and \textsf{S{ AFE}-B{ OCP}}.
-The objective observation noise variance is set to $\sigma_f^2=2.5\times10^{-3}$; the initial safe decision is chosen as $\mathbf{x}_0=0$ for which we have $q(\mathbf{x}_0)=0.946>0$; and the total number of optimization iterations is set to $T=25$.
+The objective observation noise variance is set to $\sigma_f^2=2.5\times10^{-3}$; and the initial safe decision is chosen as $\mathbf{x}_0=0$ for which we have $q(\mathbf{x}_0)=0.946>0$.
 For \textsf{S{ AFE}-B{ OCP}}, we set the update rate in \eqref{eq: update rule} to $\eta=2.0$.
 All results are averaged over 1,000 experiments, with error bars shown to encompass $95\%$ of the realizations.
 Each experiment corresponds to a random draw of the objective function and to random realization of the observation noise signals.
+The implementation examples of the synthetic benchmark can be found here\footnote{https://github.com/yunchuan-zhang/safe-bocp}.